--J recover storage node
+- I recover storage node

-Specifies which host to use as the storage node for the recovery part of the cloning process (see nsr\storage\node(5)).
+Specifies which host to use as the storage node for the recovery part of the cloning process (see nsr_storage_node(5)).
 The host specified must be included in "recover storage nodes" or "storage nodes" attribute of server's client resource.
-See nsr\client(5) for more information.
+If the specified node is unavailable, then the option is ignored. "storage nodes" will only be considered if "recover storage nodes" is empty, so if there is anything in "recover storage nodes", and the specified node is in "storage nodes", it won't be found.
+See nsr_client(5) for more information.